 National Asthma Public Policy Agenda

-The American Lung Association worked with a number of asthma experts and organizations to identify policy changes that could really make a difference in the fight against asthma.
+The Lung Association worked with a number of asthma experts and organizations to identify policy changes that will make a difference in improving the lives of people with asthma.
 Released in 2009, the National Asthma Public Policy Agenda includes recommended strategies in these six key areas that are still relevant today: